This is a repost from my June 18, 2015 Huffington Post Parent piece titled: Schooooool’s Out for Summer! (Kindergarten Here We Come!).

 Did it matter what “philosophy” the school followed?

-Did the kids play enough?
+Do You think the kids played enough?

-Did the kids learn enough?
+Can you say the kids learned enough?

 Were your child’s teachers soft enough or hard enough?

 Was the exmissions process up to your standards getting your child one step closer to Harvard?

 Has your child’s multicultural experiences aligned with today’s diverse society?

 What I do know is today, the four graduating classes of four and five year old kids did one hell of a chicken dance at the graduation party.
 They also played a game of red light green light which was second to none.

 They are kids!

 No matter where one lives, they are little kids.